wonkodv/hanstool/README.md

 The default scripts might change.
 If you dont like that, copy them to your script directory and pass it explicitly.

+Be sure to load a script that initializes your Env before any other.
+This can be `basic.0.py` or something else.

 Some Default Commands
 -----------------